LA-Ganzar/micromobility-behavior/README.md

 - To perform binomial logisitic regression models adjusted for study site, estimated sex of traveler, age of traveler, and group travel.
 - To develop a forest plot to visualize model output.

-Questions about this code can be directed to [Dr. Leigh Ann Ganzar](mailto:leigh.a.ganzar@uth.tmc.edu) Thanks to Dr. Kevin Lanza and Katie Burford for collaboration on this project.
+Questions about this code can be directed to [Dr. Leigh Ann Ganzar](mailto:leigh.a.ganzar@uth.tmc.edu).
+Thanks to Dr. Kevin Lanza and Katie Burford for collaboration on this project.